uQr/cordova-docs/articles/performance/measure-performance.md

 On the **Timeline** tab of the tools, choose the record icon in the upper left to start profiling UI activity.
 When you're done performing your activity, choose the record icon again to stop recording.

+The following image shows the timeline tool in Chrome.
+This tool shows a 600ms style recalculation, 400ms layout, and a 300ms paint.

 ![Chrome timeline tool](media/measure-performance/chrome-timeline-tool.png)

 Chrome has their CPU profiler separate, so you'll need to switch to the **Profiles** tab and select **Collect JavaScript CPU Profile**, then click **Start**.

 ![start profiling](media/measure-performance/start-profiling.png)

+The following image shows the CPU profile of our app.
+You can see that the createHMTL function took 360ms, of which 49ms was spent in the funciton itself.
+309ms was spent setting ```innerHtml```.

 ![cpu profile](media/measure-performance/cpu-profile.png)